lingshanng/Tutorial-Selection-Ranker/README.md

 Chrome extension that make it easy to rank tutorial/lab classes on EduRec for NUS students.

-Scrape the list of tutorials to rank
+Scrape the list of tutorials to rank.

 ![scrape](/gifs/scrape.gif)